bfattori/timersjs/README.md

    console.log("This is called when the timeout is complete");
 });

-These is a timer which will repeat a certain number of timer before it self destructs:
+This is a timer which will repeat a certain number of timer before it self destructs:

 TimersJS.multi(250, 8, function(repetition) {
    console.log("This is repetition " + repetition);